 Best Hybrid: Saatva Organic Latex Mattress Topper

 Why it wins: The quilted organic cotton cover differentiates this from other latex toppers — it adds a soft, plush layer on top of the firm latex core, giving it a hybrid feel that's closer to a pillow top than a pure latex slab.
 The 1.5-inch option is also unique: most competitors only offer 2" or 3", so this is a good choice for people who want a thinner profile.
 GOLS organic latex underneath, organic cotton on top.
-At ~$395, it's priced competitively with the Birch wool option but with a completely different feel.
+It's priced competitively with the wool topper option but with a completely different feel.

 Materials Guide: Natural Latex vs. Synthetic Latex vs. Memory Foam vs. Wool